Social Determinants of Health

-This report presents an overview of the data related to social determinants in Boone County, Illinois.
+This report presents an overview of the data related to social determinants in Tazewell County, Illinois.
 It explores data on cost-burdened housing, poverty, and food insecurity.
 Communities with inadequate housing, low household incomes, or lack of access to healthy food may be at risk of poor health outcomes.
-Applying research on social determinants can improve well-being for Boone County's residents.
+Applying research on social determinants can improve well-being for Tazewell County's residents.

-Cost-burdened housing units are residences in Boone County whose occupants spend 30% of more of their household income on housing costs—rent, utilities, homeowner costs, taxes, and other costs related to housing.
-Boone County residents who spend 30% or more of their income on housing may lack financial security.
+Cost-burdened housing units are residences in Tazewell County whose occupants spend 30% of more of their household income on housing costs—rent, utilities, homeowner costs, taxes, and other costs related to housing.
+Tazewell County residents who spend 30% or more of their income on housing may lack financial security.
 They may have difficulty saving enough funds to cope with unplanned expenses.

 The American Community Survey uses the federal poverty line threshold to determine poverty status for families and individuals.
 If a family's total income is less than the corresponding threshold, then that family and every individual in it is considered in poverty.
 The data here is from Table S1701.

 Poverty is an extreme condition.
 The National Center for Children in Poverty reported that the level of income families typically require to make ends meet is nearly twice the federal poverty thresholds.
 While the poverty thresholds are adjusted each year based on inflation, they do not reflect regional differences in cost of living: the poverty thresholds are the same everywhere in the United States.
 The Census states: "Although the thresholds in some sense reflect a family’s needs, they are intended for use as a statistical yardstick, not as a complete description of what people and families need to live."